QuantEcon/lecture-python-programming.myst/lectures/about_py.md

 In this lecture we will

 * outline what Python is
-* showcase some of its abilities
+* compare it to some other languages
-* compare it to some other languages.
+* showcase some of its abilities.

 At this stage, it's **not** our intention that you try to replicate all you see.